Telemedicine Fraud Scams That Might Surprise You

 Brian Biggs

 Brian serves as the Manager of ICW Group’s SIU team.
 He has been in the industry since 1997 in a variety of roles including Claim Professional, SIU Investigator and SIU Director.
-Brian has previously been elected President of multiple anti-fraud industry trade organizations and is joining the Board of the Anti-Fraud Alliance in early 2024.
+Brian has previously been elected President of multiple anti-fraud industry trade organizations and recently was elected Vice-President of the Anti-Fraud Alliance.
 He has attained more than fifteen professional designations including the CPCU, Certified Insurance Fraud Investigator and Associate in Risk Management.
 Brian is frequently asked to present at conferences and industry meetings and revels at these opportunities.
 Brian welcomes the opportunity to speak with anyone, anywhere, anytime about insurance fraud (and all manner of BBQ).

 Related Articles